Published on 12 August 2026

 - Industry Concerns: Some sectors face automatic rejection from high street banks

-Revolving credit providers focus on future cash flow potential rather than past credit issues.
+Revolving credit providers focus on future cash flow potential rather than past credit issues, and businesses with a weaker history can still explore getting a business loan with bad credit through specialist lenders and brokers.

 Companies Needing Quick Access

-Emergency Equipment Repairs: When critical machinery breaks down, businesses need immediate funding for replacements.
+Emergency Equipment Repairs: When critical machinery breaks down, businesses need immediate funding for replacements, and some will consider fast business bridging loans alongside revolving credit to cover urgent capital expenditure.

-Sudden Opportunities: Last-minute contracts or bulk purchase discounts require fast access to working capital.
+Sudden Opportunities: Last-minute contracts or bulk purchase discounts require fast access to working capital, and retailers may need to buy new stock before older inventory has sold.

 Eligibility Requirements Made Simple